 Astronomy Essentials

-When to watch: Venus raced between the Earth and sun in August 2023, then emerged quickly into the east before sunrise.
-And it’ll remain visible in the morning sky until around May 2024.
-Greatest elongation – when Venus will be farthest from the sunrise – will be October 23, 2023.
+When to watch: Venus raced between the Earth and sun in March 2025, and then it emerged quickly in the east before sunrise.
+It’ll remain visible in the morning sky until around October 2025.
+Greatest elongation – when Venus will be farthest from the sunrise – will be May 31, 2025, (0:02 UTC on June 1).

 Where to look: Look in the sunrise direction while the sky is still dark or just getting light.
 Venus is super bright and high above the sunrise point!
 It’s the glorious “morning star.”